 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

-The men's gymnastics team at the College of William and Mary has been very successful across the years.
-While never winning a team national title, the team has achieved two individual championships: Scott McCall on the rings in 1996 and Ramon Jackson on the parallel bars in 2004.
+As of 2014, the team has achieved two individual championships: Scott McCall on the rings in 1996 and Ramon Jackson on the parallel bars in 2004.
 The team has appeared at five NCAA championship events.
 The team is headed by long-standing head coach Cliff Gauthier.
 Gauthier has been selected as the College Gymnastics Association Collegiate Coach of the Year 15 times en route to recording more than 800 career victories.
 He has led the Tribe to four Eastern College Athletic Conference title, including the program’s most recent championship in 2014.
 That season was also highlighted by a trip to the NCAA Championships and a final national team ranking of No. 12.
 Individually, senior Landon Funiciello became a three-time NCAA All-American on rings and was honored as the 2014 USA Gymnastics Senior Gymnast of the Year and the ECAC Senior Gymnast of the Year.
 Gauthier’s gymnasts have combined to earn 216 USA Gymnastics Collegiate All-America awards, more than any other university since the inception of the awards in 1990.
 Additionally, W&M has claimed the College Gymnastics Association’s National Academic Team Titles a record eight times (1991, 1992, 2002, 2008, 2012, 2014, 2015, 2016) and placed second on six occasions (1994, 2000, 2001, 2003, 2009, 2013).
 The 2014 squad posted the highest recorded grade point average (3.622) since the inception of the team award in 1991.

-The women's gymnastics team, while never having qualified for the national championship, has won six ECAC gymnastics championships and one NAIA gymnastics title.
+As of 2014, the women's gymnastics team, has won six ECAC gymnastics championships and one NAIA gymnastics title.

 0.5 Linear Feet